PeterEFrancis/addcomb-js/readme.md

 ### Chapter Functions

 To execute chapter functions, you must first create a group object.
 By convention, the chapter functions usually take the group as an argument, but here, the group is an object and the chapter functions are all methods.
 If a verbose element is supplied, verbose printing will be allowed.
-To enable verbose printing, the last argument of a chapter function must be `true`.

 The verbose printing will be in the developer console during the computation, and once complete, will be added to the `innerHTML` verbose_element (the later must be done manually if using a `Computer` object).

 ```HTML
 <textarea id='verbose'></textarea>